 - Be responsible for the transactions of necessary business of the Alumni Association between meetings;

-- Attend in person or via telephone conference a mandatory of three out of four Board meetings per year.
+- Attend in person or video conference a mandatory three out of four Board meetings per year.

 The Alumni Association Board of Directors, by majority vote, may award the title of Director Emeritus upon current or former Association Board members in recognition of outstanding service and/or in the interest of ensuring the legacy of the University is promoted within the Association.
 Upon expiration of their current term, a Director Emeritus shall continue to represent the interests of the Association.
 Directors Emeritus shall be invited to all meetings and participate in Board deliberations but are not granted voting privileges.
 Directors Emeritus shall retain their title for life or until voluntary resignation.
 Members must have served at least eight (8) total years before being eligible for emeritus status.